djangosms/core/docs/index.rst

 <http://docs.python.org/library/re.html#re.RegexObject.groups>`_
 module).
 This is necessary for the message handler to know what the message input is (by convention).
 The :data:`keyword
-<djangosms.core.patterns.keyword>` helper function takes one or more
+<djangosms.core.patterns.keyword>` helper function takes a subpattern
-string arguments, each of which define a valid keyword when preceded by a ``"+"`` symbol and optional whitespace (more configuration options are available).
+which defines the keyword string that succeeds the default``"+"`` symbol (prefix character) and optional whitespace (more configuration options are available).

 The routing table is defined globally in the Django settings module